ethereum-optimism/community-hub/src/docs/users/withdrawal.md

 ### While waiting

-There are several ways to see if your withdrawal is ready to be finalized:
+There are several ways to see if your withdrawal is ready to be claimed:

 *  [Browse to the gateway](https://gateway.optimism.io/) and click your account.
 This shows you the list of recent withdrawals and their status: